SOP for Air Handling Unit or Sequence of Operation for AHU

 If the return air temperature is above the setpoint, the DDC will modulate the cooling coil 2-way valve to open until the setpoint is attained, and when the return air temperature drops below the setpoint, the DDC will modulate the cooling coil 2-way valve to close and sequence the Electric Duct Heaters until the setpoint is attained.

-Refer to Electric Heater Battery sequence of operation.
+Refer to the Electric Heater Battery sequence of operation.
 Once the AHU ceases operation, the cooling coil 2-way valve will automatically close.

 C. Fresh Air, Exhaust Air, and Return Air Motorized Damper Economizer Control